mickhansen/graphql-sequelize/README.md

 A helper for resolving graphql queries targeted at Sequelize models or associations.
 Please take a look at [the tests](https://github.com/mickhansen/graphql-sequelize/blob/master/test/integration/resolver.test.js) to best get an idea of implementation.

+### Attribute filtering

+The graphql-sequelize resolver will by default only select those attributes requested from the database.

+If you have non-database values that depend on other values you can either solve this by using virtual attributes with dependencies on your model or disable attribute filtering via `resolver.filterAttributes = false` or for specific resolvers with `resolver(target, {filterAttributes: false})`.

 ### Features

 - Automatically converts args to where if arg keys matches model attributes